 On its return home, DMA noticed a distinct pattern emerging – more bad news.
 Body Harvest was being developed alongside another game called Zenith – an original mix of platform and racing action.
 Zenith was to be canned and several people were given the unpleasantly singular option of joining the Body Harvest project.
 It was a difficult situation and White found himself “trying to motivate people who didn’t want to be motivated.”
 When tensions reached breaking point, about ten people decided to leave en masse.
 White describes the episode as “a lot of fun,” in the same way that crashing your car is a lot of fun.
 It is easy to imagine that Body Harvest may never have reached completion without White’s intrinsic skills of diplomacy.

 We tried to get in contact with people from the original Zenith team and they were able to share a few more memories about this lost game with us, but unfortunately they were not able to find any screenshots left from the project.
-It seems than on the walls of one of the ancient buildings in the Java level on Body Harvest there is a texture that show characters from Zenith, hidden away as an easter egg from their cancelled title.
-If you are able to find this texture in Body Harvest, please let us know by email or in the comments below!
+If you worked on this game and still have images left from the project, please let us know!